RK Euro Model 9 - Arming Sword PEENEDRK Euro Model 9 - Arming Sword PEENED4

 Every model comes with a REAL black leather wrapped wooden core handle, all steel fittings for maximum durability and a PEENED pommel for extra durability.
 Every sword also comes with a wooden core, leather wrapped scabbard.

 Simply amazing value for money and a return to affordable medieval swords where every other maker has doubled or tripled their prices means that they will sell out fast, so grab one while you can!

-This particular model is a single handed arming sword with solid bodied blade for maximum durability, cruciform style guard hilt and classic wheel shaped pommel.
+This particular model is a single handed knightly arming sword popular from the 13th and 14th centuries based on the Oakeshott Type XII - with solid bodied blade for maximum durability, cruciform style guard hilt and classic wheel shaped pommel.
 Ready to cut straight out of the box.